ubaldot/vim-replica/README.md

 ## Adding new languages
 At the moment vim-replica only support *python* and *julia*.
-However, vim-eplica is nicely extendable and adding new languages is easy.
+However, this plugin is nicely extendable and adding new languages is easy.

 Say that a new language is associated to a certain *filetype*.
 Then, you can add it to replica in two steps: